Pranavithupalli/data-preprocessing-and-visualization/README.md

-# data-preprocessing-and-visualization
-# Data Preprocessing and Visualizations in Python
+# 📊 Data Preprocessing and Visualizations in Python

-This project demonstrates key steps in data preparation and visualization using Python.
-It includes data cleaning, exploration, and visualization techniques for gaining insights from datasets.

-## 📊 Overview

-The notebook walks through:
+A beginner-friendly project demonstrating how to prepare, clean, and visualize data using Python libraries such as Pandas, Matplotlib, and Seaborn.

+---

+## 📌 Project Highlights

-- Loading data with Pandas
+- Load and explore a dataset using Pandas
-- Handling missing values and duplicates
+- Handle missing values and duplicates
-- Feature engineering and transformation
+- Perform basic feature engineering
-- Data visualization using Matplotlib and Seaborn
-- Insights derived from visual analysis

-## 🧪 Dataset

-A sample dataset is used for analysis (e.g., CSV format with various numerical and categorical columns).
-You can replace it with your own dataset.
+- Generate statistical summaries
+- Create visualizations:
+  - Correlation heatmap
+  - Histograms
+  - Boxplots
+  - Bar charts
+  - Scatter plots

+---

-## 🔍 Key Outputs
+## 🖼️ Sample Outputs

-Here are some examples of the output visualizations and summaries generated:

-- **Correlation heatmap**: Reveals relationships between numerical features
-- **Histogram and boxplot**: Show distributions and outliers
-- **Bar plots**: Visualize categorical feature frequency
-- **Scatter plots**: Illustrate relationships between variables

-Example Output:

-> ✅ Cleaned dataset (nulls removed, dtypes adjusted)
+- ✅ Cleaned DataFrame with no nulls or duplicates
-> 📈 Correlation heatmap
+- 📈 Correlation matrix for numeric columns
-> 📊 Histograms and categorical count plots
+- 📊 Histograms showing feature distributions
-> 🧼 Summary statistics of cleaned data

-## 🧰 Technologies Used
+- 📉 Boxplots identifying outliers
+- 🔍 Bar charts for categorical analysis

+---

+## 🛠️ Tech Stack

 - Python 3.x
 - Jupyter Notebook